Subsidy Library

 format_list_bulleted What to do

-Remove livestock for 5 and a half consecutive months during the autumn and winter, including December to mid-March.
+• Ensure no livestock are present on the parcel for 5 and a half consecutive months during autumn and winter.

 schedule When to do